 In July 1862, the fortunes of Grant and Sherman improved when President Lincoln promoted Halleck to General-in-Chief of the army and re-called him to Washington.
 Grant assumed command of the Army of the Tennessee, and Sherman became his most trusted subordinate.

-After assuming command, Grant turned focused on capturing Vicksburg, Mississippi, the Gibraltar of the Confederacy.
+After assuming command, Grant turned focused on capturing Vicksburg, Mississippi, which was referred to as “the Gibraltar of the Confederacy.”
 In late December 1862, Grant sent three divisions under Sherman to attempt an assault on Vicksburg from the northeast.
-The Federals proved no match for the Confederate defenders who dealt Sherman a crushing defeat at the Battle of Chickasaw Bluff (December 26-29, 1862).
+The Federals proved no match for the Confederate defenders who dealt Sherman a crushing defeat at the Battle of Chickasaw Bayou (December 26–29, 1862).
 Sherman’s troops suffered over 1,100 casualties, compared to fewer than 200 for the Rebels.

 Replaced and Restored

 Following the repulse at Chickasaw Bluff, Major General John A. McClernand superseded Sherman in command of Grant’s forces north of Vicksburg.
 Although neither Grant nor Sherman liked the arrangement, Sherman redeemed himself by performing well during McClernand’s assault on Arkansas Post (January 9–11, 1863).
 By June, Grant found sufficient reason to relieve McClernand of his command and restore Sherman as his number-one subordinate.
 Although Sherman privately expressed reservations about Grant’s unorthodox strategy during the Vicksburg Campaign, he served Grant dutifully throughout the rest of the successful operation.